Indicative annual fees are based on a full year full time load (80 units). Find out more about fees

 Complete 10 units of electives to fulfil the requirements of the program.
 Electives can be used to extend and complement your core studies with more courses in the same field of study, or from areas that might be of interest to you.
 Electives can be chosen from all courses available at the University that do not have any other conditions (such as a course requisite) applied to them.

 Bachelor of Health Science (Honours) is available to students who achieve the required grade point average.

-International students must comply with the University of Newcastle's English language proficiency requirements.
 All International Students enrolled in the program will be provided with an orientation to familiarise them with the rules, expectations, facilities and services offered by the University.
-Please visit http://www.newcastle.edu.au/students/international/student-support/ to find out more about the support services available to international students.
+Please visit our International Students website to find out more about the support services available to international students.